AmyJoT/AmyJoT/README.md

 -  🔨 Outside of my normal work - I love to solve tricky CI/CD problems and mentor people

 - ⚡ Fun fact: I spend most of my free time crafting and making cosplay.
-I recently delivered a talk on the parallels between craft and engineering!
+I recently delivered a talk on the parallels between creative crafts and engineering!

 <br/>